apache/tvm/docs/langref/relay_adt.rst

 can be polymorphic and take type parameters.

-For example, one of the standard ADTs commonly used in functional programming languages is the option type, defined here:
+For example, one of the standard ADTs commonly used in functional programming languages is the optional type, defined here:

 .. code-block:: python

    # a is a type parameter
-   data Option<a> {
+   data Optional<a> {
-     None : () -> Option
+     None : () -> Optional
-     Some : (a) -> Option
+     Some : (a) -> Optional
    }

-Option types are commonly used as the return type for any operation involving querying into a data structure (returning :code:`Some(v)` if a value is found and :code:`None` if it isn't).
+Optional types are commonly used as the return type for any operation involving querying into a data structure (returning :code:`Some(v)` if a value is found and :code:`None` if it isn't).
-Taking a type parameter in the definition allows the same option type to be used in a wide variety of situations, rather than having to define a unique ADT for each different type that could be contained in the option.
+Taking a type parameter in the definition allows the same optional type to be used in a wide variety of situations, rather than having to define a unique ADT for each different type that could be contained in it.

 However, it is important to ensure that option types whose contents are of different types can still be distinguished by the type system,